inpercima/publicmedia/README.md

 ### `theme`

 Name of a build-in theme from angular-material.

 * default: `indigo-pink`
 * type: `string`
 * values: `deeppurple-amber`/`indigo-pink`/`pink-bluegrey`/`purple-green`

+Note: This option must also be changed in the angular.json if you want to change it after cloning the project.

 ### `username`

 Name of instagram account you want to use.

 * default: EMPTY
 * type: `string`